 Even twenty years ago, the authors recognized the ridiculousness of excessive consumerism.
 I am grateful to this book for awakening deep questions about what I’m exchanging my life energy.

-I would highly recommend to beginners as well as oldies in the personal finance game.
-Grab your copy HERE.
+I would highly recommend it to beginners as well as oldies in the personal finance game.